 \end{lem}

-\begin{proof} A fixation line jumps from $i$ to $j$ when, at the time of a reproduction event, $j-i+1$ levels exactly are chosen among the levels $1, 2, \ldots, j$, and the level $j+1$ is not chosen.
-For a reproduction event with asymptotic frequency $x$, this has probability $x^{j-i+1} \; (1-x)^{i}$ for any unordered set with $j-i+1$ elements in $\{1,\ldots, j\}$.
-Counting the number of such sets, and integrating with respect to the "law" of the asymptotic frequency $x$ gives the formula. \end{proof}
+\begin{pf} A fixation line jumps from $i$ to $j$ when, at the time of a reproduction event, $j-i+1$ levels exactly are chosen among the levels $1, 2, \ldots, j$, and the level $j+1$ is not chosen.
+For a reproduction event with asymptotic frequency $x$, this has probability $x^{j-i+1} (1-x)^{i}$ for any unordered set with $j-i+1$ elements in $\{1,\ldots, j\}$.
+Counting the number of such sets, and integrating with respect to the ``law'' of the asymptotic frequency $x$ gives the formula. \end{pf}

-The quantity $\tilde{\Gamma}_{i,j}$ should be compared with the rate $\Lambda_{j,i}$ at which the block counting process of the $n$-coalescent $(X^{n}(t), t \geq 0)$ jumps from $j$ to $i$:
+The quantity $\tilde{\Gamma}_{i,j}$ should be compared with the rate $\Lambda_{j,i}$ at which the block counting process of the $n$-coalescent $(X^{n}(t), t \geq0)$ jumps from $j$ to $i$:

-Unlike the transitions of the block counting process, which involve (a mixture of) binomial distributions, the transitions of the fixation line involve (a mixture of) negative binomial distributions.
+Unlike the transitions of the block counting process, which involve (a mixture of) binomial distributions, the transitions of the fixation line therefore involve (a~mixture of) negative binomial distributions.
 The two quantities $\tilde{\Gamma}_{i,j}$ and $\Lambda_{j,i}$ differ in general, still we have the following relationship.